Meditation is a centuries-old technique that many of us have embraced for a variety of different reasons.

 There is no upper age restriction for meditating.

-So even if you haven’t been practicing for a long time, you have unfettered access to it.
+So, even if you haven’t been practising long, you have unfettered access to it.

 This exercise may help you:

-and protect your aging brain from degenerative changes.
+• And protect your ageing brain from degenerative changes.

-As a result of molding the brain and mind via practice, you will notice an improvement in your mood and well-being.
+As a result of moulding the brain and mind via practice, you will notice an improvement in your mood and well-being.

 After all, who doesn’t want their mental faculties to be sharper and more improved?